campus-experts/awesome-campus-expert/readme.md

 ### Git

+- [tryGit](https://try.github.io/levels/1/challenges/1) - A 15 minute introduction to git in the terminal.
 - [Learn Git Branching](http://learngitbranching.js.org/) - Interactive lesson which visualises branches and commits
 - [GitHub Flow](https://guides.github.com/introduction/flow/) - Guide that explains how and why GitHub Flow work
 - [On Demand Training](https://services.github.com/on-demand/) - On demand training material for various Git and GitHub tools such a command line and GitHub Pages